Exness Celebrates Global Recognition As A Best Place To Work In 2024

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> LONDON, UK - Media OutReach Newswire - 26 February 2024 - Exness, the largest retail broker in the world by trading volume, has been honored with a Best Place to Work certificate for 2024, thanks to its outstanding work environment and high employee satisfaction levels.
+LONDON, UK - Media OutReach Newswire - 26 January 2024 - Exness, the largest retail broker in the world by trading volume, has been honored with a Best Place to Work certificate for 2024, thanks to its outstanding work environment and high employee satisfaction levels.
 This global recognition is a crowning achievement following three consecutive years of obtaining the certificate in Cyprus, from 2021 until 2023.

 The awarded certificate is based on a rigorous evaluation focusing on a multi-disciplinary range of criteria such as leadership, growth, opportunities, and HR practices.
 Exness aced various key areas, including career progression, culture of engagement, and talent strategy, with 97% of employees acknowledging it as an exceptional employer.
 91% of respondents also expressed a likelihood to recommend Exness as an employer of choice.